Sean Parnell: Early life and education

 Parnell was born in Hanford, California, the elder of two sons of Thelma Carol (née Liebherr) and Kevin Patrick "Pat" Parnell.
-As children, Parnell and his younger brother, Schoen (pronounced "Shane") were raised in a close-knit family.
+He and his younger brother, Schoen (pronounced "Shane") grew up in a close-knit family.
 Two of his paternal great-grandparents were Norwegian.

 Sean's father, Pat, was stationed at Fort Richardson, near Anchorage, Alaska, while he served in the U.S. Army during statehood years (1957–1959), and returned to Alaska with his family in 1973, establishing residence in Anchorage.
-Sean Parnell was 10 years old at the time.

-Parnell's mother worked as a high school teacher for more than twenty-five years.
+Sean was 10 years old at the time.
+His mother worked as a high school teacher for more than 25 years.
 She taught at Bartlett High School and East Anchorage High School, the latter a short distance from their home.
-Both of Parnell's parents were entrepreneurs, owning a retail photocopy and office supply business together in Anchorage for more than twenty-five years.
-Parnell worked in the family business as a teenager and during his college years.
+Both of his parents were entrepreneurs, owning a retail photocopy and office supply business together in Anchorage for more than 25 years.
+He worked in the family business as a teenager and during his college years.

 In 1980, Pat Parnell, a Democrat, ran against incumbent Don Young for Alaska's sole seat in the United States House of Representatives, taking 25.82% of the vote.

-Parnell graduated from East Anchorage High School in 1980.
-He earned a BBA in 1984 from Pacific Lutheran University and a Juris Doctor in 1987 from the University of Puget Sound School of Law (now known as Seattle University School of Law).
+Sean Parnell graduated from East Anchorage High School in 1980.
+He earned a BBA degree in 1984 from Pacific Lutheran University and a Juris Doctor degree in 1987 from the University of Puget Sound School of Law (now known as Seattle University School of Law).

 Career

 He is admitted to the bar in both Alaska and Washington, D.C.
 Parnell worked as an attorney in the private sector from 1987 to 2003, 2005 to 2006, and in 2015 after his term as governor.
 For nine years of the time he owned his own law practice.
 In the 1990s, he continued in private practice while he served in the Alaska House and the Alaska Senate.

 Legal career

 When Parnell left the Alaska Senate, he became director of government relations in Alaska for Phillips Petroleum, which later became ConocoPhillips.
 In 2005, he joined the law firm Patton Boggs and practiced law.
-Patton Boggs represented ExxonMobil in the Exxon Valdez oil spill litigation, though Parnell had no role in that representation or litigation.
+Patton Boggs represented ExxonMobil in the Exxon Valdez oil spill litigation, although Parnell had no role in that representation or litigation.
 Parnell left Patton Boggs less than two years later on December 3, 2006.